Mia Khalifa Successfully Used Twitter To Troll Athletes And Get A New Boyfriend

 Mia Khalifa is not just the queen of Pornhub.
 She’s also the queen of Twitter.
 She has based her social media following off her sexy image and love of sports.
 Of course, Mia is no stranger to having guys slide into her DMs on the social media site.

 Khalifa does not hold back when it comes to calling out these men.
-She has taken to Twitter numerous times to publicly shame the athletes and celebrities who have attempted to her on her on social media.
-Khalifa recently took to social media to lay out her “thirst trap” while enjoying one of her favorite drinks after an intense workout, reports Comicbook.com.
+She has taken to Twitter numerous times to publicly shame the athletes and celebrities who have attempted to hit on her on social media.
+Khalifa recently took to social media to lay out her “thirst trap” while enjoying one of her favorite drinks after an intense workout, reports Comicbook.

 When you exploit your thirst quencher to lay out a thirst trap @hint #TakeTheHint